 To better manage all the pressures on the river a Coastal Zone Management Plan (CZMP) has been prepared.
-As part of the preparation of the CZMP there was lots of consultation with landowers and key river users.
-The CZMP also looked in detail at some of the areas of erosion and structures (like jetties and seawalls) that have been built along the river and also areas of weed infestation, particularly the species Arundo donax, the giant weed.
+As part of the preparation of the CZMP there was extensive consultation with landowers and key river users.
+The CZMP also looked in detail at some of the areas of erosion and structures (like jetties and seawalls) that have been built along the river and also areas of weed infestation, particularly the species Arundo donax, the Giant Weed.

 The supporting documents which were important in the preparation of the CZMP include the Synthesis Report which is a summary of available literature about the River and the Bank Erosion, Foreshore Structure and Weed Mapping Report and the Community Consulation Report which is a summary of the outcomes of the consultation which took place during the preparation of the CZMP